xncaffe/caffe_convert_onnx/README.md

 1. First you need to install a working caffe framework and configure its python interface.
 2. The python version >= 3.7, we used python 3.7.13.
+3. Download the example caffemodel from address [https://download.csdn.net/download/xunan003/87658946?spm=1001.2014.3001.5503](https://download.csdn.net/download/xunan003/87658946?spm=1001.2014.3001.5503 "https://download.csdn.net/download/xunan003/87658946?spm=1001.2014.3001.5503"), And decompress examples.zip and place it in the *caffe_convert_onnx* project directory.
-3. Install dependencies according to the provided requirements.txt.
+4. Install dependencies according to the provided requirements.txt.

    ```bash
    pip install -r requirements.txt
    ```
-4. Follow the instructions below to get help on using the inference caffe and onnx models
+5. Follow the instructions below to get help on using the inference caffe and onnx models

    ```
    python caffe_inference.py -h